IsabellaSegarra/eds-223-hw-2/README.md

 # eds-223-hw-2
 This repository is for EDS-223 homework assignment 2.

-# Exploring an Environmental Justice Issue: Diesel and Ozone Pollution in California's Central Valley
+# Exploring Patterns of Environmental Justice

 ## Contributor: